Global Warming Will Effect Your Health: Here’s How

 The effect of changes in temperature

 As the name suggests, global warming is making our planet a hotter place.
 As temperatures turn up, summer heat waves increase, which will lead to more heat-related deaths.
-This effect will have a particularly strong impact on urban areas, which are typicalls warmer than surrounding rural areas.
+This effect will have a particularly strong impact on urban areas, which are typically warmer than surrounding rural areas.

-Exposure to extreme heat can lead to many health risks, such as dehydration, heat stroke and cardiovascular and respiratory diseases.
-These soaring temperatures will hit those hardest who spend more time outdoors, such as gardeners and other outdoor works, atheletes, and the homeless.
+Exposure to extreme heat can lead to many health risks, such as dehydration, heat stroke, and cardiovascular and respiratory diseases.
+These soaring temperatures will hit those hardest who spend more time outdoors, such as gardeners and other outdoor works, athletes, and the homeless.

 More people will need to rely on air conditioning, putting poor families who don’t have access to reliable air conditioning systems at greater risk.

-Children, the elderly and pregnant women are also among the groups most vulnerable to the negative health effects of extreme heat.
+Children, the elderly, and pregnant women are also among the groups most vulnerable to the negative health effects of extreme heat.

 The effects and aftermath of extreme weather events